zonemaster/zonemaster/docs/specifications/test-zones/Nameserver-TP/nameserver11.md

 * For each scenario zone there is one name server configured.
 * Unless stated otherwise, all name servers responds as follows:
   * Responds with a SOA record for the zone on query for SOA.
-  * All responses are authoritative with NOERROR RCODE.
+  * All responses are authoritative with [RCODE Name] "NoError".
-  * EDNS version 0 is included in all responses on queries with EDNS.
+  * EDNS, version 0, is included in all responses on queries with EDNS.
   * EDNS is not included in responses on queries without EDNS.
   * Unknown EDNS option codes are not included in responses.